trannhukhoinguyen/online-talkative/src/data/characters/z-t.md

 ---
 name: "Zion Maxim Torres"
 stage_name: "Z.T."
-genre: "Hip-Hop"
+field: "Hip Hop"
 image:
     src: "/images/characters/z_t.webp"
     alt: "Z.T. posing in an understated but stylish outfit, exuding calm intensity"
 ---

 Zion Torres, professionally known as Z.T., is a rising name in the minimalist hip-hop scene.
-Hailing from Brooklyn, New York, Z.T. creates music that strips away the excess, focusing on raw beats and lyrics that hit with emotional precision.
+Hailing from Brooklyn, New York, Z.T. creates english that strips away the excess, focusing on raw beats and lyrics that hit with emotional precision.
 His sound reflects his mantra: less is more.

 His debut mixtape, *Death*, earned praise for its introspective lyrics and innovative use of silence and space in production.
 Z.T. crafts stories of urban life, self-reflection, and resilience, connecting deeply with his audience through simplicity and authenticity.